-Hope this article motivates you to learn more Japanese and help those who want to travel Japan in the future.
+Hope this article motivates you to learn more Japanese and help those who want to travel to Japan in the future.
 Watching anime or series in Japanese will be a good way of learning Japanese culture and language at the same time.
-If you are stuck at home and bore yourself, let’s start learning Japanese!
+If you are stuck at home and bored yourself, let’s start learning Japanese!

 Stay informed of the best travel tips to Japan, the most exciting things to do and see, and the top experiences to have with the Japan Wonder Travel Newsletter.
 Every week we will introduce you to our latest content.

 Other articles you might like

 This post contains some affiliate links.
 When you click through and make a purchase we may receive some commission, at no extra costs to you.